 Topics Overview: The course will cover some of the important aspects of the organization of the economy and of economic organizations.
-This includes, but is not limited to understanding: efficiency and its implications; forms of competition and their implications; coordination both through prices/markets and through management; the legal forms of common contracts, their effects on information and incentives, and the implications for economic behavior.
+An overarching theme is the synergy between having information, incentives, and authority coordinated with each other.
+This theme will show up, in various forms in our coverages of: efficiency and its implications; forms of competition and their implications; coordination both through prices/markets and through management; the legal forms of common contracts, their effects on information and incentives, and the implications for economic behavior.